 I formerly studied at the School of Oriental and African Studies (SOAS) at the University of London, where my thesis was on public and media opinion towards capital punishment in Japan.

-I’m also a freelance journalist and consultant, specialising in the videogame and consumer technology industries.
-I write a regular column and occasional features for the leading trade and business publication for videogames, GamesIndustry.biz, a site which I previously edited for five years.
-I work on GAMESbrief with Nicholas Lovell, one of the industry’s top business consultants, with whom I have co-authored a number of books on the business of games.
+I’m also a journalist and author specialising in the interactive entertainment and consumer technology industries.
+I write a regular column for videogame business’ leading trade publication, GamesIndustry.biz, and have co-authored a number of books (with consultant Nicholas Lovell of GAMESbrief) on the business of games.

 I speak Japanese pretty well, read it competently and write it with the grace and flair of a crayon-wielding five-year-old.
-Beyond politics, I have wide-ranging interests in Japanese society and history, although this blog will probably end up being mostly on the political side of things.
-Although originally from Ireland, I lived in London for almost 15 years before moving to Tokyo, so I have a deep interest in British politics.
+Beyond politics, I have wide-ranging interests in Japanese society and history.
+Originally from Ireland, I lived in London for almost 15 years before moving to Tokyo, so I also have a keen interest in British politics.

 When time allows, I enjoy cooking, hiking and reading.